CDC, FDA lift pause on Johnson & Johnson COVID vaccine. What to know

 In total, there have been 15 cases of the clots following vaccination with the one-dose shot among nearly 8 million administered vaccines as of April 21.
 All of those cases were women aged 18 to 48 years old.
 Three have died and seven remain hospitalized.

-The vote in support of lifting the pause by the Centers for Disease Control and Prevention’s Advisory Committee on Immunization Practices, a group of medical and public health experts, advises the U.S. Food and Drug Administration and the CDC, which make their own decisions on the pause.
+The earlier vote in support of lifting the pause by the Centers for Disease Control and Prevention’s Advisory Committee on Immunization Practices, a group of medical and public health experts, was to advise the U.S. Food and Drug Administration and the CDC, which make their own decisions.

 The Johnson & Johnson COVID-19 vaccine pause began April 13, lasting about two weeks.